Strategic Clinical Nurse Expert – Specialising in Regulatory Compliance

 Nursing Homes Ireland is the national representative body for the private and voluntary nursing home sector.
 The private and voluntary sector, through its 440 homes is providing care and a “home from home” for 25,000 residents which accounts for 80% of all long-term care beds in the country.

-We are looking for an experienced Regulatory Support Specialist, to play a strategic role within the organisation with the ability to take decisions and work as part of a multi-functional team to deliver excellence combined in regulatory and nursing knowledge and expertise to NHI Members.
+We are looking for a dynamic experienced nurse who has in- depth knowledge of regulatory compliance to play a strategic role within the organisation with the ability to take decisions and work as part of a multi-functional team.
+To have the ability to deliver excellence combined in regulatory and nursing knowledge and expertise to NHI Members.

 This senior position will involve handling multiple priorities with significant emphasis on supporting the membership with all regulatory matters, through the committee structure, direct member contact and through the services offered by NHI.

-The role of the Regulatory Support Specialist is a great opportunity for a proactive, self-driven professional to work closely with the members, staff and CEO in a dynamic membership-based organisation in a fast-paced environment.
+The role of the Strategic Clinical Nurse Expert is a great opportunity for a proactive, self-driven professional to work closely with the members, staff, and CEO in a dynamic membership-based organisation in a fast-paced environment.

 Member Support & Guidance

-The Regulatory Support Specialist will occasionally be required to travel to meet with NHI members regionally and nationally.
+The role will occasionally require travel to meet with NHI members regionally and nationally.
 Additionally, there will be an occasional requirement to attend meetings in the evenings.
 Full driving licence and own transport required.

-If you are interested in applying for this role please submit your CV to firstname.lastname@example.org by close of business 4th March 2020.
+If you are interested in applying for this role please submit your CV and a cover letter to email@example.com by close of business 7th August 2020.

 NHI is an equal opportunity employer.
 Individuals are selected based on their abilities and merits to perform the tasks required.
 Our policy is to be fair and consistent in all aspects of our business.